Ryan3389/README-Generator/README.md

 # README Generator

 ## Description
-This project uses the inquirer package to prompt users to answer a series of questions needed to create a professional readme file
+Using the inquirer package, answer a few questions, then based on your answers, a new readme file is dynamically generated

 ## Table of Contents
 - [Installation](#installation)